LiuzLab/TraceQC-Supplementary/README.md

 A FASTQ file and a reference file are required to use TraceQC.
 The reference is a text file which contains information as follows:

-    ATGGACTATCATATGCTTACCGTAACTTGAAAGTATTTCGATTTCTTGGCTTTAT...ACTTGAA
+    ATGGACTATCATATGCTTACCG...CCGGTAGACGCACCTCCACCCCACAGTGGGGTTAGAGCTAGAAATA
     target 23 140

+The first line of the reference file is required should be the construct sequence.
+The second line is also required should be the target barcode region of the construct.
+In this lines, two numbers next to a region name specify the start and end locations of the region.
+Locations should be 0-based, i.e. the first location is indicated as 0.
+Users can optionally add additional regions such as spacer region or PAM region in the same format.
+Here is an example of the refenence file with additional regions:

+    ATGGACTATCATATGCTTACCG...CCGGTAGACGCACCTCCACCCCACAGTGGGGTTAGAGCTAGAAATA
+    target 23 140
     spacer 87 107
     PAM 107 110

-The first line of the reference file represents a construct sequence.
-The following lines indicate the target, the spacer, and the PAM regions of the construct.
-The numbers next to each region name numbers specify the start and end locations of the region.
-Be aware that locations are noted as 0-based indices.

 Main steps in TraceQC
 ---------------------